MIT-LCP/mimic-website/content/gettingstarted/demo.md

 # MIMIC-III demo

 The MIMIC-III (Medical Information Mart for Intensive Care) Clinical Database contains comprehensive clinical data relating to tens of thousands of Intensive Care Unit (ICU) patients.
-This MIMIC-III demo database is a demo version of the database which is limited to 100 patients and excludes the noteevents table.
+The MIMIC-III demo database is limited to 100 patients and excludes the noteevents table.

 The demo dataset (v1.4) can be downloaded either as 25 comma-separated-value (CSV) files or as a single Postgres database backup file (Postgres 9.5).
 Scripts for building a local copy of the MIMIC-III database using the CSV files are available in the [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code).